Insulin resistance: hair loss and diet

 When your body becomes resistant to insulin (insulin resistance), your cells aren’t able to receive the glucose they need for energy.
 And instead of being distributed to your cells, insulin remains in your blood, at very high levels.
 Your body naturally releases more insulin in response to elevated blood sugar levels, and a cycle begins.
 Undetected, this cycle leads to type II diabetes.

 Our hair has difficulties with continuing changes in the blood sugar.
 Furthermore, it can’t cope with the continuous highs and lows, which may interrupt the growth cycle.
 For this reason, it’s likely that insulin resistance may cause hair loss.
 Hair is one of the first noticeable areas that show the body is suffering from something.

-Primitive cultures didn’t have access to this kind of foods that are causing these highs and lows.
+Primitive cultures didn’t have access to this kind of food that is causing these highs and lows.
 For instance, and Inuit’s diet consists mainly of fats and fish.
 Obviously, they wouldn’t undergo such swings.

 Hormones within the human body interact with one another.
-When certain hormones change (increase or decrease), other hormones are affected. in addition, they can change as well in response.
+When certain hormones change (increase or decrease), other hormones are affected.
+Besides, they can change as well in response.

 Get tested before it’s too late!

-As you can see, the link between early onset male pattern baldness and insulin resistance could lead to a more serious condition, like diabetes.
-Therefore, those with early onset male pattern baldness should get tested for type II diabetes and insulin resistance during their regular health check-ups.
+As you can see, the link between early-onset male pattern baldness and insulin resistance could lead to a more severe condition, like diabetes.
+Therefore, those with early-onset male pattern baldness should get tested for type II diabetes and insulin resistance during their regular health check-ups.

 Insulin, SHBG, and DHT